shekhargulati/git-the-missing-tutorial/README.md

     first commit
 ```

-If you want to see a commit in one line, then use `oneline` option.
+If you want to see a commit in one line, then use `--oneline` option.

 ```bash
 $ git log --oneline